 There are no known interactions between Adderall and lorazepam (Ativan) or clonazepam (Klonopin).
 They can be used together safely if you take them as your doctor prescribes.

-Ativan and Klonopin are a type of drug called benzodiazepines and are used to relieve anxiety.
-Adderall is sometimes prescribed with these drugs for people who have both anxiety and attention deficit hyperactivity disorder (ADHD).
+Ativan and Klonopin belong to a class of drugs called benzodiazepines and are used to relieve anxiety.
+Sometimes, doctors prescribe Adderall with these drugs for people who have both anxiety and ADHD.

 Klonopin is sometimes also used to help prevent certain types of seizures.
 It’s important to note that Adderall can increase your risk of having a seizure.
 This means Klonopin may not work as well as usual to help prevent seizures if you take it with Adderall.